List of Chengdu J-7 variants: J-7I series

-The J-7I was the improvement of earlier J-7, with production starting in March 1969 after the order was formally placed on August 25, 1968.
-However, the original goal proved to be too ambitious for the Chinese aerospace industry at the time, especially during the political turmoil of Cultural Revolution.
+The J-7I was an improvement over the earlier J-7, with production commencing in March 1969 following the formal order placement on August 25, 1968.
+However, the original goal proved to be too ambitious for the Chinese aerospace industry at the time, especially during the political turmoil of the Cultural Revolution.
 The program only succeeded after general designer Tu Jida obtained the permission to drastically reduce the originally planned six major upgrades to merely three.